 There are money traps all around us.
 But, most of the time we don’t notice them.
 They lead us to make some of the most significant money mistakes of our lives.
 I know I did.

 Hindsight is 20/20.
 When I look back at the way I handled my money in my 20s, I want to smack myself.
 I was so clueless.
 During that time, I built up a lot of debt.
 In fact, it led me to declare bankruptcy.
 Money almost ruined my life.
 Almost.

 When I think about my money attitude in my 20s vs. my 30s and now my 40s, they are so different.
 My 20s were about spending, my 30s recovering and my 40s enjoying it.
 As I look back, I noticed that I made mistakes and fell into some pretty common money traps.

 In fact, many of you might have fallen victim to one of these as well, and you might not even realize it.
 But now, you are going to know them all!
 I am going to share the most common money traps out there so that you are aware and can shut them down before it happens.

-So often, we decide that we want to get things because they work in the moment and solve a problem instantly.
+So often, we decide that we want to get things because they work at the moment and solve a problem instantly.
 For example, look at dinner out.
-If you don’t feel like cooking, you just go out to dinner.
-The convenience of someone else cooking is definitely a money trap.
+If you don’t feel like cooking, you go out to dinner.
+The convenience of someone else cooking is a money trap.